BlaqueDevs/se-assignment-day-4-software-project-management-NataliaBobo/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

  Gathering the requirements to solve the problem.

  Provide clear communication to the stakeholders on where the problem is and its solution.

  Enhancing user experience to prevent issues on the software hence easy experience when using the software.

  Minimizes costly retakes on the project that is why it is important to identify the problem from the start.

  Focused development, by understanding the problem, developers can avoid building unnecessary features and concentrate on creating a solution that delivers real value.

 ## 10. How would you describe your software solution without involving the technical part.

+> The Problem is solved:
-> The software solves the problem of accessing medicines in areas that are underserved.
+   The software solves the problem of accessing medicines in areas that are underserved.

   Patient's access to the software should be easy and efficient to control.